privacysandbox/privacy-sandbox-demos/services/home/docs/demos/retargeting-remarketing.md

 ### Assumptions

-This use case assumes the advertiser (shop site) can bid on the publisher (news site) inventory through an agreement between their respective DSP and
+This use case assumes the advertiser (shop site) can bid on the publisher (news site) inventory through an agreement between their respective ad-tech platforms.
-SSP platforms.

 ### Key Exclusions

-The demo does not integrate existing auction mechanisms (such as header bidding or Prebid).
+The demo does not integrate existing auction mechanisms, such as header bidding.
 It is only scoped to the on-device auction with Protected
 Audience API.
 As a simple demonstration of the Protected Audience API, the auction only involves a single seller servicing a single ad slot for an opportunity to deliver a display ad.